NetherlandsForensicInstitute/dj-pcfg/README.md

 Only implements the guessing part.
 Training should still be done with the python trainer, the resulting model can be used by this implementation.
 This implementation can also be used to run a PCFG attack in a distributed way on [Hashtopolis](https://github.com/hashtopolis/server).
+This way, a trained rule can also immediately be run on Hashtopolis instead of having to pre-generate a target list.

-It can also be executed locally using multiple threads for increased performance.
+This Java implementation can also be executed (locally) using multiple threads for increased performance.

 It implements a subset of the python guesser implementation.
 A not included (yet) shortlist:
 * honeywords is not supported